staerk-ha-addons/repository-edge/README.md

 - Create an issue on GitHub for bug reports, feature requests, or questions
 - Add a ⭐️ [star on GitHub](https://github.com/staerk-ha-addons/repository) to support the project

+## Acknowledgments

+Special thanks to [Franck Nijhof][frenck] and the [Home Assistant Community Add-ons][ha-addons] project for their invaluable work.
+This add-on heavily relies on their foundation:

+- Base container images
+- CI, workflows and best practices
+- Readme and docs templates

+Their open-source contributions make add-ons like this possible.

 ## License

 MIT License - Copyright (c) 2025 Jeppe Stærk